 Here are a few ways this trend is playing out, to the benefit of all parties involved.

 Wylie Wong explains how this looks, in practice.
-For example, Forrest College in Anderson, South Carolina, enrolls many students who live in rural areas—some as far as an hour away.
+For example, Forrest College in Anderson, South Carolina, enrols many students who live in rural areas.
+Some as far as an hour away.
 Because of distance-learning, these students now have the option of Skyping-in and watching lectures live, rather than missing class.
 They can also have the option of watching filmed lectures at a later date.

-Another scenario is having faculty members located in city centers teach remotely from the main campus to students at university satellite campuses.
-Students may have lab assistants or other instructors in class to assist them with hands-on application of problem sets or discussions, but lecture components and course structure would be directed by the lead professor or faculty member.
+Another scenario is having faculty members located in city centres teach remotely from the main campus to students at university satellite campuses.
+Students may have lab assistants or other instructors in class to assist them with their hands.
+Also on the application of problem sets or discussions, but lecture components and course structure would be directed by the lead professor or faculty member.

 Because the perfect program isn’t necessarily accessible in brick-and-mortar form, online programs are filling a dire need for many rural residents.
 Moreover, online access via broadband is becoming more accessible in rural areas, alleviating the major hurdle separating small towns from the outside world.

 It used to be considered the norm for bright high school students from small towns to graduate from their high schools or colleges and move to a major city or metropolitan area.
 But today, many of those transplants are returning to their roots.
 This is partly due to the economy and factors like student loan debt and rising housing costs.
 When paired with other stressors of city living.
 Many professionals are opting for a lower cost of living paired with a simpler way of life.

 According to Fast Company, “while 35% of freelancers live in cities…47% live in the suburbs…and a not inconsiderable 18% live in rural areas.”.